 We make that easy to do with our calculators for

-2. Transaction Costs - Margins and Fees for JPY/INR Foreign Exchange
+Transaction Costs - Margins and Fees for JPY/INR Transfers and Currency Exchange

 The transaction margin from the mid-rate you will be charged by your bank or foreign exchange provider plus any fixed or percentage fees.
 These margins and fees will vary significantly for International Money Transfers and Travel Money transactions.

 You can see a sample of the margins from mid-rate in the table below which shows an example of the costs charged by FX specialist and the average bank rate when sending money transfers from JPY to INR.

 Book & track your foreign transfers online (24/7) with industry best rates for all your deals - not just the first one!
 Lock in exchange rates with Spot & Forward Deals.
 BestExchangeRates users get the transfer fees waived.

 Getting a good market rate is mainly about timing however the transaction margin